 (Am I sounding mysterious? – Maybe I am!)

 In 2016, we are continuing to expand our offers, but – just this once – not by presenting those newly developed tours quite yet.
-We have added a great many itineraries in the last half-decade, the freshest being 2015’s Exploring Rome, Exploring the Peloponnese and Walking and Cruising the Carian Coast, all of which are available in 2016.
+We have added a great many itineraries in the last half-decade, the freshest being 2015’s Exploring Rome tour, Exploring the Peloponnese tour and Walking and Cruising the Carian Coast, all of which are available in 2016.

 Instead, we are increasing the availability of existing tours, answering to the interest shown by our past, present and future guests.
-In Turkey, we have been offering multiple runnings of some itineraries for many years, such as our “Cruising the Carian Coast“, which is available in both May/June and September 2016, and the classic “Cruising to Ephesus“, one of our oldest and most popular itineraries, is likewise available in both June and September; additionally, we are offering it as a family tour in July.
+In Turkey, we have been offering multiple runnings of some itineraries for many years, such as our “Cruising the Carian Coast“, which is available in both May/June and September, and the classic “Cruising to Ephesus“, one of our oldest and most popular itineraries, is likewise available in both June and September; additionally, we are offering it as a family tour.
 The tour’s namesake site and highlight, Ephesus, has just received UNESCO World Heritage status!

 In Italy, we already offered “Exploring Sicily” twice this year, as it was in very high demand.
 In 2016, we have arranged dates for both April and May.
 The tour is distinguished by being our richest in UNESCO-listed World Heritage sites, including six places bearing that accolade, since the addition of Monreale to the list earlier in 2015.
 “Cruising the Amalfi Coast” is also being offered twice, in late August and in September.